B-57B Canberra

 The B-57B

 At the outbreak of the Korean War in 1950, the United States Air Force found itself in dire need of an all-weather interdiction aircraft.
-The piston-engined Douglas A-26 Invaders were limited to daytime and fair weather operations and were in short supply.
+The piston-engine Douglas A-26 Invaders were limited to daytime and fair weather operations and were in short supply.
 Thus, on September 16, 1950 the USAF issued a request for a jet-powered bomber with a top speed of 630 mph (1,020 km/h), ceiling of 40,000 feet (12,190 m), and range of 1,150 miles (1,850 km).
 Full all-weather capability and secondary reconnaissance role had to be included in the design.
 To expedite the process, only projects based on existing aircraft were considered.
 The contenders included the Martin XB-51, and the North American B-45 Tornado and AJ Savage.
 In an extremely rare move, foreign aircraft including the Canadian Avro Canada CF-100 Canuck and the British English Electric Canberra were also given consideration.
 The AJ and B-45 were quickly dismissed because their outdated designs had limited growth potential.
 The all-weather interceptor CF-100 was too small and lacked sufficient range.
 The XB-51, while very promising and much faster, had limited maneuverability, a small weapons bay, and limited range and endurance.

 On February 21, 1951, a British Canberra B.2 (flown by Roland Beamont) became the first-ever jet to make a non-stop unrefueled flight across the Atlantic Ocean, arriving in the United States for USAF evaluation.
 The Canberra emerged a clear winner of February 26 fly off against the XB-51.
 Since English Electric was unable to produce enough aircraft for both the RAF and the USAF, on April 3, 1951 Martin was granted the license to build Canberras, designated B-57 (Martin Model 272) in the US.
 To expedite production, the first B-57A's were largely identical to the Canberra B.2s with the exception of more powerful Armstrong Siddeley Sapphire engines of 7,200 lbf (32 kN) of thrust, also license-built in the US as Wright J65s.
 In addition, canopy and fuselage windows were slightly revised, the crew was reduced from three to two, wingtip fuel tanks were added, engine nacelles were modified with additional cooling scoops, and the conventional "clamshell" bomb-bay doors were replaced with a low-drag rotating door originally designed for the XB-51.